OrlandoDevs/orlandodevs.github.io/_posts/2016-01-19-orlando-devs-salaries-in-2016.md

   - developers
 ---

 The Orlando Devs Slack group was formed in January of 2015.
 Soon after its conception, an anonymous survey was sent out to its ~20 members.
-Fast forward one year and this survey became an yearly tradition.
+Fast forward one year and this survey became a yearly tradition.
 In January of 2016 we had a second iteration of the survey completed by ~200 developers in Orlando.

 ## Average Salary by Experience